The 50 States and Capitals List: A thorough look to America’s States and Their Capitals

 - Chunking – Break the list into regions (Northeast, South, Midwest, West) and study one region at a time.

 - Mnemonics – Create vivid sentences that link the first letters of each state or capital.
-To give you an idea, “Many Animals Bounce Carefully” can help you recall Maryland, Alabama, Boston, Colorado.
+Take this: “Many Animals Bounce Carefully” can help you recall Maryland, Alabama, Boston, Colorado.

 - Flashcards – Use physical cards or apps like Quizlet; shuffle them frequently to reinforce recall.